earthlab/abc-classroom/docs/get-started.rst

 ~~~~~~~~~~~~~~~~~

 You can tell ``abc-classroom`` where your assignment directory is located using the
 ``config.yml`` file.
-The ``nbgrader_dir`` parameter in that file can be changed to
+Change the ``course_materials`` parameter in that file to
-any location on your computer that contains your assignments.
+the location on your computer that contains your assignments (if you used the
+nbgrader quickstart, above, then use the directory created by nbgrader).

 .. code-block:: yaml

-  # Path to the nbgrader directory.
+  # Path to the course_materials directory.
 Assumed to be relative to course_dir unless
   # you enter an absolute path (i.e. starting with '/' on Linux or OS X or with
   # 'C:' on Windows).
-  nbgrader_dir: nbgrader
+  course_materials: course_materials